 The best time to provide the feeder is when a new colony has just been introduced, especially when it is brought in as a package.
 During such a time the bees are unfamiliar to the area and its resources.
 They therefore need support at this time.

 Onset of Winter

-This is another great bee feeder that will come in handy when resources are scarce for the bees.
-It is well secured to keep robbers off the syrup and its simple designs make it easy to use.
+This is another good bee feeder that will come in handy when resources are scarce for the bees.
+It is well secured to keep robbers off the syrup and its simple design make it easy to use.
 It weighs 1.1 pounds and has dimensions of 10.5 x 10.5 x 7.5 inches.Check Price Check Price on Nasco

 8. Toughtimbers Entrance Bee Feeder